Depade Side Effects

 11. Zaim S, Wiley DB, Albano SA "Rhabdomyolysis associated with naltrexone."
 Ann Pharmacother 33 (1999): 312-3

-Not all side effects for Depade may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Depade may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Depade (naltrexone)